WadhwaniAI/audio-annotation-visualizer/README.md

 - Each subdirectory represents a single data sample.
 - Each subdirectory contains:
    - `audio.mp3`: A recording of the sample.
-   - `ref_text.txt`: (optional) A text file containing the transcription of the audio.mp3 recording.
+   - `ref_text.txt`: (optional) A text file containing the reference text of the audio.mp3 recording.
+This is relevant for audios captured in a read aloud setting where the speaker is given a text to read.
    - `annotation.json`: A json file containing annotations corresponding to the `audio.mp3` recording.

 Example structure: